Skip to navigation Skip to content

 In the Estimate window select the Rights and obligations discussed with the customer check box once the customer confirms they understand the Rights and Obligations.

-Save the estimate and record a notepad to Pend the default status
+Pend the estimate by adding a notepad and saving the default Pended status

 Step